ecraciun/GulpTemplate/README.md

 ## Current features

 - typescript on server side code
-- less compilation task that also combines all resulting css into one single file and creates a minified version of it
-- working browser-sync
+- build for production task *$ gulp build:prod*
-- one awesome development gulp task that runs the server, watches and compiles less, typescript files and reloads the browser
+- one awesome development gulp task that runs the server, watches and compiles less, typescript files, brings all library components from bower folder, injects every .css and .js file inside the index.html file  and reloads the browser

 *Behind the scene features:*